cake-tech/autoforward-autoconvert/README.md

 0 0 * * */1`           every 1 day
 ```

-Save `monero-autoforward.py`.
+Save `monero-autoforward.py`, available in this repo.
 Make sure to change the address, password, and (if needed) index.

+First, find where python is on your device.

+`type -a python3`

-Set up the cron function to run this command.
+Set up the cron function to run this python command.

 `crontab -e`

 Append the following job:

- `*/5 * * * * /usr/bin/python3 /home/$USER/monero-forwarder.py`
+`*/5 * * * * /usr/bin/python3 /root/monero-forwarder.py`

+`/usr/bin/python3` is the location of your Python installation.
+Replace it and the monero-forwarder paths as necessary.
 Save the file.

+Enable the cron service:

 `sudo systemctl enable cron.service`

 You're done!
 The cron task will run every 5 minutes, or whatever other duration you specified.

 ## Set up a cron job to autoconvert every X minutes

 This uses Kraken.
 If you want to write a python script for another exchange, then we're happy to add it here!

 TODO

 # Credits